Mattlister/envirosea/README.md

 A 'test-account' I created was displayed in the database, and when attempting to login to the account I was redirected to the profile page.
 Finally logging out cleared that session and so I would have to log back into the test-account to return to the profile page.

+### Major issues

+* Due to time, my plan with the bookings didn't go according to plan so I had to change it to a redirect to the DB with a success message.

 ### Deployment